-Besides X-linked muscular dystrophy, the limb girdle muscular dystrophies (LGMD) are a group of diseases with progressive, symmetric, proximal muscle weakness with variable onset of presentation, from early childhood to the second decade of life26.
+Becker muscular dystrophy.
+Becker muscular dystrophy, the milder allelic variant, is less common at 1 in 18500 live births, and tends to have a later onset and a less severe course.
+Besides X-linked muscular dystrophy, the limb girdle muscular dystrophies (LGMD) are a group of diseases with progressive, symmetric, proximal muscle weakness with variable onset of presentation, from early childhood to the second decade of life28.
 The current classification is based on the mode of inheritance and the order in which they are discovered.
 Type I LGMD have autosomal dominant inheritance, whereas type II LGMD have autosomal recessive inheritance.
 These patients share many clinical similarities, together with increased myopathic changes on electromyography and signs of muscle fibre degeneration and regeneration on the muscle biopsy.
 The abnormal gene products had been identified in many of the LGMD.
-These include proteins assisting the dystrophin in anchoring the muscle cytoskeleton to the extracellular matrix, e.g. proteins making up the sarcoglycan complex.
+These include proteins assisting the dystrophin in anchoring the muscle cytoskeleton to the extracellular matrix e.g. the proteins making up the sarcoglycan complex.
 Some of the proteins are instead involved in sarcolemmal signal transduction, e.g. calpain-3 and dysferlin.
+Recent natural history studies on the clinical onset and progression have highlighted that the range of severity for each form is often wider than the original descriptions.

+Congenital muscular dystrophies (CMD).
 Next are the congenital muscular dystrophies (CMD), which is a heterogeneous group of neuromuscular diseases that present in infancy.
 The typical features are early, usually infantile, hypotonia and motor delay.
 Creatine kinase may be normal or raised and the muscle biopsies show typical dystrophic changes.
-The CMD are classified based on the presence or absence of merosin, a protein in the basal lamina of skeletal muscle fibres that links the dystrophin-associated proteins to the extra-cellular matrix.
-Thus, the merosin-negative CMD are more severe than the merosin-positive CMD27.
+The CMD are classified based on the presence or absence or merosin, a protein in the basal lamina of skeletal muscle fibres that links the dystrophin-associated proteins to the extra-cellular matrix.
+Thus, the merosin-negative CMD are more severe than the merosin-positive CMD29.
 The merosin-deficient CMD are characterised by more severe hypotonia and contractures.
-They are accompanied by variable degrees of central (cerebral) hypomyelination28 seen on neuroimaging, and sometimes slowing of nerve conduction velocity29 that indicate a peripheral neuropathy as well.
-A third group of CMD shows frank structural brain abnormalities, such as neuronal migration defects30, which are not just the hypomyelination described above.
-This group includes Fukuyama CMD, muscle-eye-brain disease (Santovuori syndrome) and Walker-Warburg syndrome.
+They are accompanied by variable degrees of central (cerebral) hypomyelination30 seen on neuroimaging, and sometimes slowing of nerve conduction velocity31 that indicate a peripheral neuropathy as well.
+A third group of CMD shows frank structural brain abnormalities such as neuronal migration defects32, which are not just the hypomyelination described above.
+This group includes Fukuyama CMD, muscle-eyebrain disease (Santovuori syndrome) and Walker-Warburg syndrome.

-Lastly is the group of congenital (structural) myopathies that presents at birth or in infancy with hypotonia, muscle weakness and motor delay.
+Congenital (structural) myopathies.
+Lastly is the group of congenital (structural) myopathies that present at birth or in infancy with hypotonia, muscle weakness and motor delay.
 The classification is based on the electron microscopy findings of the muscle fibres.
 The more common types include nemaline myopathy, central core disease, myotubular (centronuclear) myopathy, congenital fibre type disproportion and mitochondrial myopathy.
 Most of these are fairly mild and are often non-progressive or only very slowly progressive (as opposed to the muscular dystrophies).
 These can be inherited in an autosomal dominant or recessive fashion, with sex-linked form of myotubular myopathy reported as well.
 Mitochondrial myopathy can present with muscle weakness or often muscle cramp/pain after exercise, and may be associated with lactic acidosis.
-Other high energy utilisation organ, such as the brain, kidneys and liver, may also be affected.
+Other high energy utilisation organ such as the brain, kidneys and liver may also be affected.
 The difference in phenotypic expression and severity is due to the number and distribution of the defective mitochondrial genes in the different organ system in different individuals.